 SAVING YOUR WORK: The save feature is not working properly.
 You can try saving in small sections, but saving your work in Word and pasting it into the form would be better.
 Submit does work if you complete all sections.

-PAST QUARTERS: If you are receiving this email for a past quarter's co-op and you have already been given an "S" grade through your department, please reply to this email with "quarter" and "co-op S grade" in the subject.
+PAST SEMESTER: If you are receiving this email for a past semester's co-op and you have already been given an "S" grade through your department, please reply to this email with "semester" and "co-op S grade" in the subject.
 Your status will be updated in the system and you will stop receiving these reminder emails.

 REJECTED WORK REPORTS: If necessary, you will be able to correct a rejected work report so that it can then be accepted by your department and you can be given and "S" grade."